mat-docs/ATLAS.Site/docs/key-functionality/store/sqlrace/performance.md

 Caching data is a technique used to improve the performance and efficiency of applications.
 It involves storing frequently accessed data in a temporary storage location, such as memory or disk, which is faster to access than the original source.
 This reduces the time and resources needed to fetch data repeatedly from the main storage.

-Consider deleting the SQLRace cache folder improved performance, better disk space management, reduced startup time, and enhanced stability by resolving issues related to corrupted cache files.
+Consider deleting the SQL Race cache folder improved performance, better disk space management, reduced startup time, and enhanced stability by resolving issues related to corrupted cache files.

 ## C# Garbage Collection